juice-shop/pwning-juice-shop/part3/tutorials.md

    */
   fixture: string
   /**
+   * Set to true if the hint should be displayed after the target
+   * Defaults to false (hint displayed before target) */ fixtureAfter?: boolean
+  /**
    * Set to true if the hint should not be able to be skipped by clicking on it.
    * Defaults to false
    */
   unskippable?: boolean
   /**
    * Function declaring the condition under which the tutorial will continue.
    */
   resolved: () => Promise<void>
 }
 ```